chesterchou1/hugo-portfolio/content/project/tmba-1/index.md

 #### **What I know I was doing (and it's the right thing to do)**

-Right from the beginning, when I was as the only person in charge of the strategy and marketing department, I decided to take a different marketing strategy.
+Right from the beginning, when I was as the only person in charge of the strategy and marketing department, I decided to take a different path.
 First, I knew that if I wanted to make a real impact, I had to make some organizational adjustments.
 Second, If I didn't do this, then no one would do, and this department will discontinue.
 So The whole point is to restructured and redecorated the Strategy & Marketing department, which was open officially to all club members and all students.
 I strongly believed that this move would benefit the entire organization, not just from an operational standpoint but also in terms of talent competition.
 So I put forward several plans, which were reviewed, revised, and executed on a bi-weekly basis.

 ### **Problem definition:**
 #### **The Organization Problems and Risks**